algao1/blurb/content/posts/kv_store.md

 ### Persisting Memtables

-We persist our memtable into a **SSTable**, which is just a subset of key-value pairs (those from the memtable) in *some* sorted order (hence the name, *sorted strings table*).
+We persist our memtable into a **SSTable**, which is just a subset of key-value pairs (those from the memtable) in a **sorted order** (hence the name, *sorted strings table*).
 Since it is stored on disk, we need to encode it in a format that is compact, and easy to retrieve.

 For our purposes, we want to support variable-lengthed keys, so we'll first encode the length of the key (which is fixed to 8 bytes), and then the actual key.